lior-benjman/Acquisitions/README.md

 ### Database & API

 - Run the latest migrations (`npm run db:migrate`) to create the `shop_products` table and seed it with starter picks.
+If you prefer the API to create the table on demand (useful in ephemeral preview environments), set `SHOP_AUTO_BOOTSTRAP=true` in the service environment so the catalog bootstraps itself during the first `/api/products` call.
 - Public endpoint: `GET /api/products` returns all featured items grouped by category.
 - Admin-only endpoints (require an admin JWT cookie):
   - `POST /api/products` to add a new item with `{ name, category, imageUrl, linkUrl }`.